himotoyoshi/carray/docs/objects/CAMeld.md

   common type or an explicit `data_type:` kwarg).

-CAFrame mirrors this split: {CAFrame.meld} is the strict view frame (each column is a CAMeld view; same-dtype required per column) and {CAFrame.concatenate} is the eager auto-casting alternative (each column is a fresh entity from {CArray.concatenate}).
+CAFrame mirrors this split: {CAFrame.meld} is the strict view frame (each column is a CAMeld view; same data type required per column) and {CAFrame.concatenate} is the eager auto-casting alternative (each column is a fresh entity from {CArray.concatenate}).